 field testing and trials on local farms

-After 10 years of rapid development and sales rocketing Richard Webster Nutrition has now launched the new Ultra-Sile Range of silage additives which is more comprehensive, more versatile and with some new refinements.
+After 10 years of rapid development and sales rocketing Richard Webster Nutrition launched the new Ultra-Sile Range of silage additives which is more comprehensive, more versatile and with some new refinements.

 Some silage additive manufacturers do rely very heavily on trials at independent research institutes from the 1980's and 1990's as a means of selling their product.
 Silage additives were normally trialled against a control with no additive.
 Much valuable work was done in this way 20 - 30 years ago which has greatly extended our understanding of silage making.